-The MATLAB releases supported in this release of System Generator are described in the Compatible Third-Party Tools section of the Vivado Design Suite User Guide: Release Notes, Installation, and Licensing (UG973).
+The MATLAB releases supported in this release of System Generator are described in Supported MATLAB versions and Operating Systems.

 Figure 4: MCode Block Example

 Hardware Co-Simulation

 System Generator provides accelerated simulation through hardware co-simulation.
 System Generator will automatically create a hardware simulation token for a design captured in the Xilinx® DSP blockset that will run on supported hardware platforms.
 This hardware will co-simulate with the rest of the Simulink® system to provide up to a 1000x simulation performance increase.